The Transcontinental Railroad

 The two trains were then driven together, and a bottle of champagne was broken over the laurel railroad tie.
 A telegraph went out across the nation with the simple message: “Done.”
 The long-dreamed-of Transcontinental Railroad, which had been planned for completion during the nation’s centennial celebration of 1876, was finished seven years ahead of schedule.
 People in the East and many in the West, pointing at the engineering difficulties to be encountered, ridiculed the idea that a work of such magnitude could be accomplished by men whom they were pleased to call “country store-keepers.”

 It was the greatest transportation line the world had ever built, the world’s first transcontinental railroad.
-It would climb vast mountain ranges, cross hundreds of miles of desert and prairies, bridge canyons a mile wide and chasms 1,000 feet deep.
-Central Pacific engineers built wooden trestles hundreds of feet tall, the largest wooden structures ever built.
+It would climb vast mountain ranges and cross hundreds of miles of desert and prairies.
+Central Pacific engineers built wooden trestles hundreds of feet long.
 The enterprise would claim the lives of 2,000 men.

 While the Transcontinental Railroad was initiated in the beginning of a war that divided America, its completion, one of the most dramatic and significant episodes in American history, marked a muscular new unity that further defined the United States as a single nation of people that could dream big, inspire one another, and work together.
 A journey that once took up to six months by wagon train and cost the lives of tens of thousands of earlier pioneers who attempted to cross the vast untamed wilderness could be completed in just seven days.